quanvo87/Swift-SMTP-BlogPost/Swift-SMTP-blog-post.md

 // The password to the email
 let password = ""
 ```
-First we'll set some basic login info we'll need.
+First we'll set some basic login info.
 The `hostname` will be something like `smtp.gmail.com`.
-A quick Google search should reveal any major SMTP server hostnames.
+A quick Google search should reveal your SMTP server's hostname.
 We'll also need our login and password for the server.

 ```swift
 // Init an SSL instance depending on OS